Terms and Conditions

 4.7.
 Amendments and additions to the Contract, in particular to the agreed Services, require an agreement between the Contracting Parties to be effective, which must be confirmed by the Contractor and the Client in writing.

 4.8.
-The schedules specified by the Contractor, in particular the project completion date, the overall project duration, and the milestones with their completion dates and durations, are estimates and non-binding.
+The schedules specified by the Contractor, in particular the project completion date, the overall project duration, and the milestones with their completion dates and durations, are target times and target dates.
+They only become binding if they are expressly designated as “binding” by the contractor and the client has fulfilled its obligations to cooperate in a timely manner.
 The estimate is based on an assessment of the effort involved in the provision of the Services by the Contractor at the time the Contract is concluded, carried out to the best of the Contractor’s knowledge.

 4.9.
 The Contractor shall determine the Contractor’s place of work and working hours on the Contractor’s own responsibility, unless the Contracting Parties agree otherwise.